JonDevOps/devops-training.txt/README.md

 # devops-training.txt
 A devops training guide.
-Courtesy of "Ssmyth" - Thank you!
+Courtesy of "Ssmythe" - Thank you!

 ======
 Videos